How Anglicanism Saved Me from โ€œFollowing My Heartโ€

 |

-When the dust settles following an election, it is not unusual to hear Christian leaders exhort the faithful to be in prayer for our leaders, regardless of how we voted, our party preference, or any of a number of factors that might otherwise lead us to neglect such prayer.
-For Anglicans, the form and manner…
+When the dust settles following an election, it is not unusual to hear Christian leaders exhort the faithful to pray for our leaders, regardless of how we voted, our party preference, or any of a number of factors that might otherwise lead us to neglect such prayer.
+Anglicans find form and manner to pray for…

 Posted on October 22, 2020